 Built-in support for all of Ubiquiti's business hardware segments (Network, Protect, Talk, and Access)

 Reliable Wi-Fi performance, excellent range, mesh-ready

-Tons of useful networking features, comprehensive web user interface, and mobile app
+Tons of useful networking features, a comprehensive web user interface, and a mobile app

 Compact and beautiful design, two PoE ports